Background Knowledge – ESSENTIAL

 advanced by the banks, and by the big companies (in 1929, 200 companies

 controlled half of US industry).
-So when the speculators crashed, many
+So when the speculators defaulted, many

 banks went bankrupt, and half of US businesses was damaged, so the whole US